meleu/RetroArch-problematic-cheevos/README.md

+# This repo is not needed anymore!

+Currently RetroArch support for RetroAchievements is pretty solid and this repository is not necessary anymore.

+# :heart: huge thanks for everyone who helped with this! :heart:

+---

 # RetroArch-problematic-cheevos

 A place to report **AND** provide useful savestates to help RetroArch developers to solve problems with achievements that don't work on RetroArch AND work fine on the oficial RetroAchievements.org emulators.